top of page

 Figure 67.png

 Brief upper lid blink on pecking in a zebra dove.
 It is first seen in the 40ms frame and has ended after the strike, in the 160ms frame.
+If you look closely, it is possible that the eyelids retain a small gap between them even at maximal blink.

 Upper lid blinking on pecking in a laughing dove (Spilopelia senegalensis).
 Played at 20% speed.